Eighteen Kingdoms

 The Eighteen Kingdoms were short-lived.
-Almost immediately rebellion broke out in Qi, after which Tian Rong conquered Jiaodong and Jibei, reuniting the old Qi state.
+Almost immediately, Tian Rong, dissatisfied with the fact that he was given no domain, rebelled and seized power in Qi, after which he conquered Jiaodong and Jibei, reuniting the old Qi state.
 Meanwhile, Xiang Yu had Emperor Yi of Chu and King Han Cheng of Hán killed.
 Thereafter, Liu Bang of Hàn conquered the lands of the Three Qins, thereby formally starting the Chu–Han Contention.
 Following many battles and changing alliances, Han defeated Chu and subdued all other kingdoms, where Liu Bang appointed vassal kings while making himself the first Emperor of the Han dynasty in 202 BCE.